ufs-community/uwtools/docs/sections/user_guide/yaml/platform.rst

 The ``platform:`` Block:
 ========================

-The UW YAML ``platform:`` block, referenced by multiple component drivers, is described below.
+The top-level UW YAML ``platform:`` block, referenced by multiple component drivers, is described below.
 It is validated by JSON Schema.

 Example block: